love2d/love/readme.md

 Download the required libraries from [here][dependencies-ios] and place the `include` and `libraries` folders into the `platform/xcode/ios` folder.

 Then use the Xcode project found at `platform/xcode/love.xcodeproj` to build the `love-ios` target.
 Note that you must be registered in the [iOS Developer Program][iosdeveloper] in order to build for physical iOS devices.

-The iOS version is currently a work-in-progress.

 Repository information
 ----------------------